juanfrans-courses/threads-storytelling-with-maps-and-data/08_Scrollytelling_Template/README.md

 Today is the last technical class :) Here, you will learn how to use Mapbox's storytelling template to create your final deliverable.

 The main template can be found in [this repository](https://github.com/mapbox/storytelling).
 And the base files for the class (as well as an older version of the template) can be found in the [PointsUnknown.nyc site](https://pointsunknown.nyc/web%20mapping/mapbox/2021/07/20/11A_MapboxStorytelling.html).

+Note that the files here differ a bit from the files in the Mapbox repository.
+For purposes of this class, please follow the files in this folder.